artsylens24/Huffman_algo_project/README.md

 The project was done on Microsoft Visual Studio.
 More files to be added for support of using the code by command lines.
-Current CPP files will need to compiled first.
+Current CPP files will need to be compiled first for using with given text files.